top of page

 The ratings should be higher here, but the city has some issues that fans need to keep in mind before heading to the game.
 Baltimore is and has always been, an urban environment where you should make sure you are aware of your surroundings.
 Use common sense and all will be fine and you will have a great time.

-Closest to the stadium is Pickles Pub.
-This is a fun place to go pre and post-game but be forewarned that they are busy and loud.
+There are party-like options are across from the stadium.
 It might be better to find other options in the Harbor East neighborhood for a more relaxed experience.

 The Inner Harbor is a popular tourist destination and is a short walk from Camden Yards.
 There are numerous options here but it will be expensive and more touristy.